 HEADCASE: LGBTQ Writers and Artists on Mental Health and Wellness, the anthology I co-edited, will be released by Oxford University Press in February 2019.
 My memoir, Beautiful Wreck: Sex, Lies & Suicide, was published in 2012 by Creative Evolution Press.

-I am currently working on a co-written volume on suicide prevention and postvention in LGBTQ communities.
+I am currently working on a co-written volume on suicide prevention and postvention in LGBTQ communities as well as an appreciation of illustrator Ken Rinciari.